tronyx/sonarr-episode-name-checker/README.md

 5. Set any other variables you would like to set.
     * If `notify` is set to `true`, but you did not set the `webhook` variable the script will prompt you to enter it the first time you run it.

+> **Warning**
-:warning: **NOTE:** Depending on your directory structure this might not work for you.
+> Depending on your directory structure this might not work for you.
 It is possible that you might need to put a path, run the script, adjust the path, run the script, etc. to get all your results.

-It can take some trial and error for you to get all of the shows you need/want to exclude as you will want to run the script and then check the shows that are listed for whether or not their episodes are actually named `Episode ##` or not.
+> It can take some trial and error for you to get all of the shows you need/want to exclude as you will want to run the script and then check the shows that are listed for whether or not their episodes are actually named `Episode ##` or not.

 ### Powershell